What you need to know about PS/2, USB and wireless keyboards and mice

 I knew that laptop keyboards are replaceable if a replacement for a particular model of laptop is available.
 My laptop dates back to 2007, so I thought that I would only be able to find second-hand, salvaged keyboards.
 To my surprise, many sites had a new UK-layout keyboard for the MSI M662, but they were relatively expensive at around $58, so I searched eBay, which had plenty of cheap new UK keyboards from Hong Kong available.
 I ordered and paid only £12 for one on a Sunday and received it on the following Tuesday.

-A few other things to try before replacing the keyboard
+A few other things to try before replacing a laptop keyboard

 However, there are a few other things you can try before replacing the keyboard.
 You can detach the keyboard from the laptop – as shown in the service manual or YouTube video for the make/model – and cut about a millimeter off the ribbon cable connector.
 The following video demonstrates what to do.
 Note that you cut the end of the part of the ribbon cable that fits into the keyboard connector on the laptop.